jeremymv2/compliance_profile_pipeline/README.md

 ## Run the Pipeline

-Finally you are ready to push the change through the Pipeline!
+Finally you are ready to push your changes through the Pipeline!

-Don't forget to bump the Profile version in `files/default/acme-linux-baseline/inspec.yml` if necessary.
+Don't forget to bump the Profile version in [files/default/acme-linux-baseline/inspec.yml](https://github.com/jeremymv2/compliance_profile_pipeline/blob/master/cookbooks/linux-baseline_profile/files/default/acme-linux-baseline/inspec.yml) if necessary.

 ```
 # bump version in acme-linux-baseline/inspec.yml